 If your child has suffered negligent treatment whilst at the dentist, it is possible for you to make a claim on their behalf.
 You can make a claim for them until your child is 18.
 Or they can make a claim themselves up to the age of 21.

-To start a claim on behalf of a loved one, or for yourself, you can get in touch with our specialist solicitors on 0800 234 6438 or fill in our simple online form.
+To start a claim on behalf of a loved one, or for yourself, you can get in touch with a trained legal adviser on 0800 234 6438 or fill in the simple online form.